New Patients 704-486-8911

 Invisalign

 This method utilizes clear aligners that gradually shift teeth.
-The aligners can be removed for eating and brushing teeth.
-Invisalign can tend to be more comfortable than traditional metal braces because they don’t irritate gums, are relatively unnoticeable, and more.
-Aligners also work faster than traditional options and offer a treatment time of 6 to 18 months.
+You can remove Invisalign clear aligners for eating and brushing teeth.
+Invisalign tends to be more comfortable than traditional metal braces because they don’t irritate your gums.

 Porcelain Veneers